CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/external-funds.md

 - text_col_2:
   - col: >
       <h5>Departments and external funding</h5>
-      <p>Twenty-seven departments and agencies expect to receive federal, state or other forms of external funding in FY18.
-Over 93% of the City’s external funds are found in eight of those twenty-six departments.
+      <p>Twenty-six departments and agencies expect to receive federal, state or other forms of external funding in FY19.
+Over 92% of the City’s external funds are found in eight of those twenty-six departments.
 These eight departments are:</p>
       <ul>
       <li>Boston Public Schools;</li>
       <li>Neighborhood Development;</li>